 Structural Components

-In aerospace, making interior aircraft parts like ducting, vents, and airflow systems with additive manufacturing permits designers to trim weight, reduce the number of components in assemblies, and conform to tight cabin interiors.
-In addition, 3D printing provides the design freedom to experiment with more effective and efficient part shapes, with fewer potential points of failure improving reliability.
+In aerospace, making interior aircraft parts with additive manufacturing permits designers to trim weight.
+This process reduces the number of components in assemblies that would traditionally require extensive Welding and Fabrication Services in Detroit, minimizing potential points of failure and improving reliability.

 Thermal Management Systems